 During your guitar lessons in London with me, I’ll make sure you learn techniques that help you hone your skills and develop your guitar playing quickly.
-(My methodologies are truly world-class and I guarantee that you will make rapid progress if you apply yourself and practice wholeheartedly)
+(My methodologies are truly world-class and I guarantee that you will make rapid progress if you apply yourself and practise wholeheartedly)

 I’ll also show you ways which make it easy for you to reach the next stages, it’s my desire to ensure you become the fantastic guitar player you always wanted to be.

-Motivation, for any task can wane though, especially if you have a full time job and a family.
+Motivation, for any task, can wane though, especially if you have a full-time job and a family.
 This is why some guitar lesson students need techniques for staying motivated.

 Some guitar players can also hit a stumbling block, just like with any activity or hobby.

-You could reach a certain stage and feel like you’ve plateaued, when in reality, just a few thousands of hours more of practice could see you playing like Jimmy Hendrix!
+You could reach a certain stage and feel like you’ve plateaued when in reality, just a few thousands of hours more of practice could see you playing like Jimmy Hendrix!

-Here are some pertinent tips for staying motivated to ensure you carry on playing the guitar and practicing to become what you wanted to be when you first contacted me: A great guitar player.
+Here are some pertinent tips for staying motivated to ensure you carry on playing the guitar and practising to become what you wanted to be when you first contacted me: A great guitar player.

-In our busy lives we often forget to stop and smell the roses.
-Music is incredible for awakening our senses and making us realise the world around us in real time.
+In our busy lives, we often forget to stop and smell the roses.
+Music is incredible for awakening our senses and making us realise the world around us in real-time.
 It’s used to motivate, inspire, relax and rejuvenate, and that’s just by listening to it.
 Playing music can help you unwind and can release your mind from the troubles of the day.
 See your practice as an indulgence.

-See it as high quality ‘Me Time’!
+See it as a high quality ‘Me Time’!

 It’s time for you, no one else.